-Brady and Lydiard (1993) pointed out that research has proven a stronger association than what would be left to chance between alcohol and panic attacks.
-There is also an overlap in the symptoms of panic disorder, generalized anxiety disorder and alcohol withdrawal.
+The following is noteworthy: Brady and Lydiard (1993) pointed out that research has proven a stronger association than what would be left to chance between alcohol and panic attacks.
+They also noted an overlap in the symptoms of panic disorder, generalized anxiety disorder and alcohol withdrawal.

 “Research has proven a stronger association than what would be left to chance between alcohol and panic attacks.”

-George, Nutt, et. al (1990) indicate that studies on alcoholic patients have found a higher than expected prevalence of panic disorder, and suggest a positive correlation between the level of alcohol consumption and severity of anxiety.
-Conversely, there is an increased prevalence of alcoholism among patients with panic disorder and their blood relatives.
-A comparison of symptoms, physiological and neurochemical changes known to occur in both alcohol withdrawal and panic disorder reveals a degree of similarity between the 2 conditions.
+Additionally, George, Nutt, et. al (1990) indicate that studies on alcoholic patients have found a higher than expected prevalence of panic disorder, and suggest a positive correlation between the level of alcohol consumption and severity of anxiety.
+There is also an increased prevalence of alcoholism among patients with panic disorder and their blood relatives.
+In addition, a comparison of symptoms, physiological and neurochemical changes known to occur in both alcohol withdrawal and panic disorder reveals a degree of similarity between the 2 conditions.

 Based on the data, we propose that the chemical and cognitive changes occurring as the result of repeated alcohol withdrawals may kindle and condition coincidence of panic attacks in susceptible individuals.
 Implications of our postulates for treatment of alcohol withdrawal and panic disorder in alcoholics and for future studies are discussed.

 Kushner, Setter, et. al (2009) found that those with co-occuring alcohol dependency and panic disorder were helped by Cognitive Behavioral Therapy (CBT).
-When trials were conducted after 30 days, both the number of individuals meeting the criteria for panic disorder and the number of individuals meeting the criteria for alcohol dependency had decreased. good lead in to cbt.
+Most noteworthy, when trials were conducted after 30 days, both the number of individuals meeting the criteria for panic disorder and the number of individuals meeting the criteria for alcohol dependency had decreased.

 - locate the cognitive distortions that cause your anxiety, panic attacks, etc.